 In the mean time, Apple had released the Apple Watch, released nylon bands for the watch and, finally, released a waterproof Apple Watch with GPS.
 I was sold.

 First, the band is great.
-I thought I would replace it with a leather band, but the nylon is very comfortable and durable.
+I thought I would immediately replace it with a leather band, but the nylon is very comfortable and durable.
 But more importantly, I can replace the band at any time.
 I couldn’t on the Fitbit Surge.
-The new Fitbit Blaze, yes.
+The new Fitbit Versa, yes.

 It also has reminders to stand up for at least a minute every hour of the day and to just breathe, which I like.
 I also like you can customize what information is displayed during exercise mode by exercise.

 In terms of the heart rate sensor, I have found it sometimes cuts out, like the Fitbit did, when the the sensor gets coated in sweat, but on the Apple Watch, the exterior is glass, not plastic, so it should not have a problem with getting cloudy.

 In terms of the watch itself: it is great.
 There are several different faces you can choose from and you can create several variations of a particular face using different complications.
 I have one set up for work, which has my next calendar appointment easily viewable.
 I have one set up for home, which eliminates the calendar in favor of more detail on the weather and sunrise and sunset.
 There are so many possibilities.
 I have a couple set for travel… We will see which I end up liking better.